18 quiet and relaxing places in Winchester

 Wolvesey Castle

-Walk through the ruins of the old Bishop’s Palace in Winchester, dating the 12th century when it belonged to Bishop Henry of Blois, brother of King Stephen.
+Walk through the impressive ruins of the old Bishop’s Palace in Winchester, which date back to the 12th century when it belonged to Bishop Henry of Blois, brother of King Stephen.
 While you visit, you can imagine the many occasions held behind these walls, from the siege of Empress Matilda during The Anarchy and the wedding banquet of Queen Mary and Philip of Spain.
+This free site is tucked away so you'll often have it all to yourself.

 Winchester Library

-Step off the busy thoroughfare of Jewry Street into Winchester Library.
-Members and non-members can take a moment to relax and read a wide choice titles from current best-sellers to award-winning non-fiction.
-Visitors can also enjoy coffee and cake or a light lunch at The Arc café, before heading over to the shop to discover books, gifts and exclusive exhibition items.
+Step off the busy thoroughfare of Jewry Street into the peaceful Winchester Library at The Arc.
+Members and non-members can take a moment to relax and browse a wide choice titles from current bestsellers to award-winning non-fiction.
+Visitors can also enjoy coffee and cake or a light lunch at The Arc café.

 St Swithun-upon-Kingsgate